tanthanh85/network-automation-course/modules/10_router_central_management/lab10.md

     *   **Verify SSL:** `False` (or `True` if you have proper certs)
 3. Click **"Add Router"**.
     *Expected Web Output:* A green "Router 'MyLabRouter' added successfully!" message should appear, and the router should be listed in the "Current Inventory" table.
-    *Verification:* Check your `inventory.yaml` file in your `module10_router_console` directory.
-It should now contain the router's details.
+    *Verification:* Check your `inventory.db` file in your `module10_router_console` directory (it's a database file, so you can't open it directly with a text editor, but its presence confirms creation).

 ### Task 1.3: Delete a Router from Inventory